A Theoretical Analysis of Test-Driven Code Generation: Experiments

 \subsection{QiskitHumanEvalSimX}

 The central lesson of Section~\ref{sec:in_context_thompson_sampling} is that the task description $d$ must contain sufficient information on the abstract algorithm $a$ such that the irreducible regret $\Delta$ does not dominate the total regret of in-context Thompson sampling.
 An effective strategy to improve algorithmic specification is to add input-output pairs to the task description.
 While LeetCodeDataset already contains such behavioral examples in the prompt, explaining the success of in-context Thompson sampling thereon, BigCodeBenchHard and QiskitHumanEvalSim do not.
+To further

-To further corroborate our theory, we introduce a new dataset: \textsc{QiskitHumanEvalSim with e\textbf{X}amples}.
-This new dataset builds on QiskitHumanEvalSim by querying Gemini 3 Pro to add a natural language description of the oracle test to the task description, including input-output examples if possible.
+corroborate our theory, we introduce a new dataset: \textsc{QiskitHumanEvalSim with e\textbf{X}amples}.
+This new dataset builds on QiskitHumanEvalSim by querying Gemini 3 Pro to add a natural language description of the oracle test to the task description, including input-output examples.
 The exact prompt is listed in Appendix~\ref{sec:creating_qiskit_human_eval_simX}.
 As can be observed in Figure~\ref{fig:qiskit_human_eval_X}, in-context Thompson sampling indeed becomes more effective given the additional test description: instead of an accuracy delta over the first round of $3.21 \%$ we now report the delta $7.13\%$.